COLORADO SPRINGS — On Tuesday, issue 2C asked voters to extend Trails, Open Space and Parks (TOPS) tax for 20 years.

 Colorado Springs City Councilman Richard Skorman walks every day in Stratton Open Space, the first property TOPS dollars helped purchase.
 He was a major advocate for the original TOPS tax and is behind the new initiative.

-“This proposal still allows for that same amount of acquisition,” said Colorado Springs Parks, Recreation and Cultural Services Director, Karen Palus.
-She said the initiative designates what percentage of money goes to buying open space, reducing the backlog of neighborhood parks not yet built and maintenance.
+However, Colorado Springs Parks, Recreation and Cultural Services Director, Karen Palus, said that the initiative designates what percentage of money goes to buying open space, reducing the backlog of neighborhood parks not yet built and maintenance.